seia-soto/embeddable-wg/README.md

 ## Class wrappers

 We also provide class wrappers for easy use.
-The main purpose of class wrappers are to operate bitwise on `flags` property automatically when matching method called.
+The main purpose of these class wrappers is to operate on the flags property automatically when a matching method is called.

 ```typescript
 import { type Binding, type WireguardAllowedIp, type WireguardPeer, type WireguardDevice, type AddressFamily } from '../types/wg.js';